-Complementary competence modules support individual study paths and competence and make it possible to deepen or extend your knowledge.
-The modules can mainly be freely selected.
-You can include in your degree complementary competence modules that are compatible with your professional goals.
-The compatibility of the elective studies with your degree will be subject to prior agreement with your teacher tutor.
+Complementary competence studies support individual study paths and competence and make it possible to deepen or extend your knowledge.
+You can include in your degree complementary competence studies that are compatible with your professional goals.

-Learning is made relevant to workplace development and your personal goals.
+Learning is made relevant to workplace development and the your personal goals.
 Learning outcomes have been defined for the modules on the basis of workplace needs as well as the future needs emerging from studies and surveys.

 In practice, credits are attained when you complete study units that are part of the module or engage in projects in which the corresponding competence area is develop (see picture 2).
-Credits can also be gained through recognition of prior learning or demonstrations.
+Credits can also be gained through recognition of prior learning with accreditation, demonstration of prior learning or work-based learning, for example.